An Accessible City

 He Taone Wātea

-An Accessible City is a new chapter the replaces pages 89 to 94 of the Christchurch Central Recovery Plan, focused on the way people travel into and around the city, and how the streets will look as the central area redevelops.
+An Accessible City is a new chapter that replaces pages 89 to 94 of the Christchurch Central Recovery Plan, focused on the way people travel into and around the city, and how the streets will look as the central area redevelops.

 We want to make sure An Accessible City lives up to its title.
 The transport system needs to be affordable, resilient, environmentally sustainable and practical.
 The streets, cycleways and walkways need to work well with the buildings and public spaces.

 An Accessible City includes big-picture information on: